14.3: The Flux Control Coefficient

 \end{equation}

-The fluxes were measured for lactate production by using 13C-labeled lactate to get the absolute concentration of lactate, and then measuring the fluxes by measuring the changes in 13C-lactate production with time.
-Using these data and the selective inhibition by small drugs of each step in glycolysis to effectively alter the "concentration/activity of the enzyme", the FCC of each enzyme could be calculated.
+The fluxes were measured for lactate production using 13C-labeled lactate to get the absolute lactate concentration.
+Fluxes were then measured by changes in 13C-lactate production with time.
+The FCC of each enzyme could be calculated using these data and the selective inhibition by small drugs of each step in glycolysis to effectively alter the "concentration/activity of the enzyme".
 The results are shown in Figure \(\PageIndex{4}\) below.

 Figure \(\PageIndex{4}\): (left) Box plots of flux control coefficient (FCC) for lactate production for each enzymatic step in glycolysis (FCC = dlnJlac/dln Ei) where Jlac is the rate of pyruvate conversion to lactate, and Ei is the ith enzyme in glycolysis for each step of glycolysis. (right) Box plots of flux control coefficient (FCC) for lactate production for Oxygen consumption (OxPhos) and ATP consumption (ATP).
 Shestov et al., ibid